What to Avoid During a Home Purchase

-Some new homebuyers make the mistake of rushing out to buy new things for their home soon after the seller says "yes" and the loan is approved.
-Keep in mind that until you get the keys, your lender is watching your accounts very closely.
-Below you'll find a list of things to avoid during this crucial time of your home purchase.
+Some new homebuyers make the mistake of rushing out to buy new things for their home as soon as the seller says "yes" and the loan is approved.
+Keep in mind that until you get the keys, your lender is watching you very closely.
+Here are some actions to avoid before closing to be sure the transaction goes smoothly.

 First Southeast Mortgage Corporation can answer questions about these "Don'ts" and many others.
-Give us a call: 954.920.9799.
+Call us at 954.920.9799.